d-k-ivanov/sandbox-cpp/rcpp/README.md

 First of all, I need to cite Dirk Eddelbuettel:

 > You.
 Cannot.
 Compile.
 Rcpp.
 Classes.
 Without.
-R. Your main() above simply won't work.
+R. It simply won't work.
 Rcpp is an R extension. – Dirk Eddelbuettel

 But!
 There is a package, [RInside](https://github.com/eddelbuettel/rinside), which provides seamless integration in c++ code.
 Thanks again to Dirk Eddelbuettel.